Mpumelelo770/CS50_WTC_EXERCISES/README.md

 -Unit testing is useful in that one doesnt have to perform the tests manually by checking the output for a given input.
 -This taught me about structuring my code in a way that is possible to perform unit tests(usually by separating specific elements into functions).It is also important to note that the test files together with the programs to be tested should be in the same folder.
 -One should be careful with exception handling when dealing with unit test.
 It is also very important to keep the type of inputs amd outputs when performing unit tests.
+-Did basics of file I/O. I am confortable with opening files, reading from them and getting the information requred using the .reader function.
+Able to write into files using the .writer function.
+-Did basics of reading and writing on csv files and using the csv library to correctly format my csv files when reading and writing on them.
+-Did basics of the PIL(pillow) library which works with opening and manipulating images.

 CHALLENGES